 This Student Code of Conduct is intended to be consistent with other University policies that are referenced herein.
 Every effort will be made to construe the Code in a manner that is consistent with such policies.
-To the extent there is an irreconcilable difference between this Code and the University Policy, the policy with the most recent publishing date will control.

 I. Definitions

 Except as otherwise provided herein, the language contained in this document shall be construed according to ordinary common usage.
 Terms used include the following: